“free-range” writer, speaker, and author coach

 Pens with purple ink, specifically Pilot G-2 07 pens with refills.
 Seashell fragments, especially the spiral eyes of moonsnails; and small stones that I can stack.
 Also wooden art manikins.

-After three years of 24/7 working on a book project (The Courage Way), which I loved, I’m enjoying being in the “in between” phase of big projects right now.
+After three years of 24/7 working on a book project (The Courage Way), which I loved, I’m enjoying being in the “in between” phase of big projects right now as I start to launch a new entrepreneurial endeavor.
 I am passionate about finding joy and balance in the unfolding of what’s next.
 I’m pondering the idea of “presence.”
 I feel like the universe is calling me to live into what I’ve been writing about—which is leading a life of integrity.
 I define that as aligning who I am with what I do.